What is the Future of the Gas Station?

 Leaders from all sides of the energy world are also pondering how gas stations will either evolve, devolve, or disappear in the coming years.
 The CEO of Chargepoint, the world’s largest charging company, predicts that the rise of electric cars will lead to the “deforestation” of inner-city filling stations as drivers charge their vehicles from home or work.
 In a story carried by the Financial Times in February 2018, Pat Romano said that “we’re not going to need as many of them because the ‘around town’ need to fill up will be much lower.”
 Meanwhile, oil companies such as Shell and BP have committed to installing electric vehicle charging points at their retail sites, with Shell purchasing the electric charging group NewMotion and BP investing $5 million in FreeWire.
 Last year, Elon Musk also floated the idea of building retro drive-in restaurants cinemas at Tesla charge points.

 Fundamentally, the question of the future of the gas station presents an interesting paradigm for architects.
 These typologies, with consistent plot sizes, infrastructures, aesthetics, and strategically located across hyper-urban and hypo-rural landscapes, offer endless possibilities.
 They could continue to be used and evolved for the changing nature of the transport sector, embracing commerce and the user experience in the same way the Duty-Free concourse was embraced by airports.
-It may also be repurposed for other industries with global, ubiquitous characteristics in a digital age, from drone delivery ports to modular data farms.
+They may also be repurposed for other industries with global, ubiquitous characteristics in a digital age, from drone delivery ports to modular data farms.
 Or perhaps, the gas station will become another “ruin of modernity;” ubiquitous relics to the uneasy relationship between urbanism and automobiles.